 In addition, we run a West Yorkshire Higher Education Economic Development Group and the YU Policy and Communications Network.

 We also convene Task & Finish groups to deliver on specific activity within our strategy, such as the Graduate Labour Market Intelligence Task & Finish Group.

 Established groups and panels that YU participates in and makes the case for our members and HE in the region include:

 - Universities UK Task and Finish Group on Universities and Economic and Social Recovery, Leeds Beckett University External Engagement Advisory Group, Yorkshire & Humber Academic Health Science Network Strategic Advisory Board, Y&H Strategic Migration Group, Y&H Applied (Health) Research Collaboration Strategy Board, Welcome to Yorkshire Tourism Recovery Task Force, COP26 University Network, Y&H Climate Commission Core Steering Group, AGCAS Regionalisation Working Party.

 - Health and Social Care Recovery Task Force Steering Group with two workstreams linked to it: Skills, Training and Workforce and Research and Innovation.

 West Yorkshire Combined Authority (WYCA) and Leeds City Region (LCR) groups we are involved in:

-- European Structural and Investment Funds (ESIF) Committee, Inclusive Growth and Public Policy, Innovation Network (and Framework development, Skills Network, Business Innovation and Growth Panel, Business Communications Group, Employment and Skills Panel, Local Digital Skills Partnership Board,
+- European Structural and Investment Funds (ESIF) Committee, Inclusive Growth and Public Policy, Innovation Network (and Framework Development), West Yorkshire Skills Partnership, Business Innovation and Growth Panel, Business Communications Group, Employment and Skills Panel, Local Digital Skills Partnership Board, Green Skills Task Force.

 - The YU Chair is also a member of the LCR LEP Board and West Yorkshire Economic Recovery Board.